timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 21-SPECIALLY ADAPTED HOUSING FOR DISABLED VETERANS/CHAPTER 21-SPECIALLY ADAPTED HOUSING FOR DISABLED VETERANS.md

 * (2)(A) A veteran is described in this paragraph if the veteran—

-  * (i) is entitled to compensation under chapter 11 of this title for a permanent and total service-connected disability that meets any of the criteria described in subparagraph (B); or
+  * (i) is entitled to compensation under chapter 11 of this title for a service-connected disability that meets any of the criteria described in subparagraph (B); or

   * (ii) served in the Armed Forces on or after September 11, 2001, and is entitled to compensation under chapter 11 of this title for a permanent service-connected disability that meets the criterion described in subparagraph (C).

 * (B) The criteria described in this subparagraph are as follows:

-  * (i) The disability is due to the loss, or loss of use, of both lower extremities such as to preclude locomotion without the aid of braces, crutches, canes, or a wheelchair.
+  * (i) The permanent and total disability is due to the loss, or loss of use, of both lower extremities such as to preclude locomotion without the aid of braces, crutches, canes, or a wheelchair.

-  * (ii) The disability is due to—

-    * (I) blindness in both eyes, having only light perception, plus

-    * (II) loss or loss of use of one lower extremity.
+  * (ii) The permanent disability is due to blindness in both eyes, having central visual acuity of 20/200 or less in the better eye with the use of a standard correcting lens.
+For the purposes of this clause, an eye with a limitation in the fields of vision such that the widest diameter of the visual field subtends an angle no greater than 20 degrees shall be considered as having a central visual acuity of 20/200 or less.

-  * (iii) The disability is due to the loss or loss of use of one lower extremity together with—
+  * (iii) The permanent and total disability is due to the loss or loss of use of one lower extremity together with—

     * (I) residuals of organic disease or injury; or